compulim/promise-pipe/README.md

 Usage
 ---

-In the old days, you would write
+In the old days, you would write the following code.

 ```js
 new Promise(